leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 the form of blog entry.

-For the disclosure, the application I developed with Play Framework consists from around 142 Java files (647 Kb), 106 Scala.Html templates (416 Kb), 3 Scala files (28 Kb), 14 SQL files (478 Kb), css, js, etc...
+For the disclosure, the application I developed with Play Framework consists from around 142 Java files (647 Kb), 106 Scala Html templates (416 Kb), 3 Scala files (28 Kb), 14 SQL files (478 Kb), css, js, etc...

 Let me preface this in that I really don't consider myself to be any kind of Web-development, platform or stack guru.
 The opinions expressed here are mine and mine only.
-More than that, because of my brief  acquaintance with the subject and not very prolonged overall experience with top-edge high-load real-time buzz-this buzzword-that system development and operations - my opinions and conclusions are expected to be one-sided, shallow, incomplete and to certain degree incompetent.
+More than that, because of my brief acquaintance with the subject - my opinions and conclusions are expected to be one-sided, shallow, incomplete and to certain degree incompetent.

 The main goal of this post is to mentally iterate through my Play experience, summarize all of things I have in my head, get it down in the written form and share it with my colleagues at [@galeoconsulting] [galeo].
-Plus, I find it useful to sometimes re-iterate through previous experiences and re-evaluate past assumptions and reconsider conclusions.
+Plus, I find it useful sometimes to go through previous experiences and re-evaluate past assumptions and reconsider conclusions.

 In my first draft of this article it was 1-2 paragraphs large, just few pain points and thoughts.
 After a while, however, it became less and less concentrated, the whole thing became confusing.
 At one point I stopped worrying